Sonic & All-Stars Racing Transformed: Gameplay

 An example of gameplay in Sonic & All-Stars Racing Transformed.
 The cars can transform into various vehicles during the race to access otherwise inaccessible paths and traverse certain terrain.

-Sonic & All-Stars Racing Transformed is a kart racing game in which players race against each other using over 20 characters from various Sega franchises, such as Sonic the Hedgehog, Jet Set Radio and Space Channel 5.
+Sonic & All-Stars Racing Transformed is a kart racing game in which players race against each other using over 20 characters from various Sega franchises, such as Sonic the Hedgehog, Jet Set Radio, Super Monkey Ball and Space Channel 5.
 It features new mechanics and improvements from the previous game.
 At certain points in a race, vehicles can alternate between car, boat and plane modes.
 The car mode handles similarly to the previous game, in which players can earn boost by drifting around corners or performing tricks whilst in the air.
 Boat mode features boating physics, requiring players to consider their vehicle's turbulence.
 They may be affected by waves made in the water, some of which can be used to leap into the air and perform stunts.
 Plane mode, the fastest of the three forms, gives players the freedom to move both vertically and horizontally.
 Like the other modes, players can 'air-drift' around corners to earn boost and can perform rolls to quickly adjust their position, earning boost for narrowly dodging obstacles.
 Players alternate between these modes by driving through blue transformation gates.
 Certain tracks in the game terraform as players proceed through them, offering different playstyles between each lap.